 This Is A Good Time To Evaluate Whether Settlement Is Appropriate

 When a doctor places an injured employee at maximum medical improvement (MMI), that serves as a good time to evaluate whether settlement is appropriate.
-The Hewins Law Firm website has tons of discussion about settlement of worker’s comp cases, but in a nutshell, there are two basic methods to resolve a case (many identify a third way to settle, but it is somewhat rare).
+The Salmon & Hewins website has tons of discussion about settlement of worker’s comp cases, but in a nutshell, there are two basic methods to resolve a case (many identify a third way to settle, but it is somewhat rare).

 The first is commonly called a “compromise agreement” and it’s achieved using the form below, called an Agreement to Compensation of Employee & Employer.
 Lawyers and insurance companies frequently call this a “Form 1043.”